evanwu1119/global_hg-ag_wgs_code/code/1_wgs_calling.md

 bcftools index -t freeze2_autosomes_biallelic_filtered_site_0.1_cohort_missing.vcf.gz --threads 10
 ```

-**Step 5) Remove multiallelic sites (>1 variant observed at a site) and monomorphic sites (introduced when we recoded genotypes as missing based on filters, or later steps when removing samples)**
+**Step 5) Remove multiallelic sites (>1 variant observed at a site) and monomorphic sites (introduced when we recoded genotypes as missing based on filters, or later steps when removing samples).
+This constitutes the Level 1 VCF in the manuscript.**

 `bcftools_multiallelic.sh` → `freeze2_biallelic_polymorphic.vcf.gz`